ervandew/eclim/src/doc/content/vim/java/java.rst

 Executing javac
 -----------------

-To run the javac command on your source code, you may use the **:Javac** command, which executes javac against all your source code.
+To compile your project's source code, you may use the **:Javac** command, which will run javac on all source files found in your project's src directories as configured by your .classpath file.
+You may use the :ref:`org.eclim.java.compile.sourcepath` setting described below, if you wish to alter which directories are used.
+The resulting class files will be written to the output path as defined in your project's .classpath file.

 .. note::